 Urinary Incontinence in Dogs

 Urinary incontinence is the loss of voluntary control of urination.
 Normal urination requires that the nerves and muscles of the bladder are working properly.
-Urinary incontinence sometimes may be confused with inappropriate urination.
+In dogs, urinary incontinence sometimes may be confused with inappropriate urination.
 Inappropriate urination often is a behavioral problem.
 Diagnostic tests may be needed to distinguish between urinary incontinence and inappropriate urinations.

 Probably the most common form of incontinence in dogs is called "primary sphincter mechanism" incontinence and is thought to be caused by weakness of the urethral muscle.
 It is most common in middle-aged medium- to large-size spayed female dogs.